ITP-SiteSeers/covid19ip-build/a-plan.md

 - [x] add shindy to ip-build
 - [x] snap for -ip=build
+- [] search <iframe for more detailed use of iframes
 - [] Zhiyang: website update
 - [] Zhiyang: follow research COVID-19–Associated Orphanhood